INFRARED SAUNA THERAPY

 Just a few minutes in the gentle warmth of an infrared sauna will help one feel relaxed, rejuvenated and renewed.

-Many infrared sauna customers comment on how much they look forward to their sauna session.
+Many infrared sauna customers comment on how much they look forward to their sauna session for a detox cleanse.
 An infrared sauna sanctuary provides a great time to relax.
 It’s like having a day spa in the home that’s open all the time.

 Infrared saunas have been shown to affect the autonomic nervous system by putting the user in the parasympathetic (rest and digest) state, allowing the body to heal and restore itself.

 Too much of anything can take its toll, including exercise.
 Infrared saunas can help relieve inflammation, stiffness and soreness by increasing blood circulation and allowing the deep, penetrating infrared heat to relax muscles and carry off metabolic waste products, while delivering oxygen-rich blood to the muscles for a faster recovery.

 Infrared helps warm the muscles for greater flexibility and range of motion, while relieving muscle tension and pain.

 Studies have also shown that time spent in an infrared sauna can bring relief from different forms of arthritis.
 Radiant heat has been effective in the treatment of sprains, neuralgia, bursitis, muscle spasms, joint stiffness and many other musculoskeletal ailments.
 Much of the normal stiffness, aches and pains that come with aging can be lessened with regular sauna usage.

 An article in the Journal of the American Medical Association has stated that regular use of an infrared sauna imparts a similar boost to the cardiovascular system as running.
 While relaxing in the gentle infrared heat, the body is producing sweat, pumping blood and burning calories.